 I mentioned this briefly before in Part 1, but if you want resources to work on multiple projects or tasks at the same time, you will want to test out adding Daily Limits at the Project or Task level.

-Lastly, our Knowledge Base Index is an awesome resource for further reading.
+Lastly, our knowledge base is an awesome resource for further reading.
 Search for a key word or see every article and video we have arranged by topic.

 Ready to use what you’ve learned?
 Why not start a free LiquidPlanner trial today?